7 Fun Things to Do in Gwangalli Beach (+ at Night)

 5. Walk Along the Many Paths

-You can walk down the beach or on the many pathways.
+You can stroll along the sandy beach or follow the many walking paths nearby.

-Wherever you stroll, you’ll get an amazing view of the ocean, bridge, and lit-up night scape.
+Wherever you walk, you’ll get an amazing view of the ocean, bridge, and lit-up night scape.

 6. Relax on the Benches